Nabila Ebeid: Early life

-Born in the district of Shoubra, Nabila was a huge fan of classical Egyptian movies and used to gather money as a kid to go to Shoubra Cinema Palace.
+Born in the district of Shubra, Cairo.
+Nabila was a huge fan of classical Egyptian movies and used to gather money as a kid to go to Shoubrah Cinema Palace.

 Career

 She was first introduced to Egyptian Cinema by the Egyptian film director Atef Salem in a movie called Mafish Faida.
-In 1965, she starred with Omar Sharif in The Mamluks, a role which was described as her "first steps to fame".
+In 1965, she starred with Omar Sharif in The Mamelukes, a role which was described as her "first steps to fame".

 In 1967, she co-starred with Salah Zulfikar in the highly successful political play Rubabikia, one of her few roles on stage.
 She has also starred in the television dramas El-Ammah Nour (Aunt Nour) and El-Bawaba El-Taniya (The Second Gate).

 Personal life

 She married the film director, Atef Salem, who discovered her from 1963 to 1967.
-Ebeid later had several secretive marriages including Osama El-Baz which lasted for nine years.
+Obeid later had several secretive marriages including to Osama El-Baz which lasted for nine years.